quumin/streamer.bot/Riddle Game/readme.md

 # Riddles Mini-Game with Chat
-This will generate riddles from a csv file.
-The riddles can be used for Channel Points redeems, comamnds, etc.
+This will generate riddles inside the chat using a csv file.
+The riddles can be activated by Channel Points redeems, commands, etc.

 # How to Install
 1. Import this string using Import in Streamerbot.